So you finally got comfortable with your friends chugging down protein shakes before and after their workout, and now their new thing is meal shakes?!

 Meal replacement shake and meal shakes tend to get mixed up, but watch out!
 Because the two are very different…

 A meal replacement shake is a liquid meal designed to replace breakfast, lunch, or even dinner - generally with fewer calories than a ‘normal’ meal.
-That’s why meal replacement shakes are basically always used for losing weight .
+That’s why meal replacement shakes are mainly used for controlling weight and positively impacting health outcomes .

 They’re similar to a protein shake, in that, generally, they’re also a powdered mix of nutrients which you mix with water to consume as a shake.

 Meal replacement shakes also tend to be high in protein.
 Protein helps you feel full for longer without adding too many calories.
-It’s an easy way to support weight loss without losing muscle mass.
+It can be an easy way to support weight loss without losing muscle mass.

 What is a Meal Shake?